 - (4) The first three months will be devoted to intensive Japanese (sign) language lessons.
 Sufficient language skills will enable the trainee to exchange opinions and ideas with people in Japan.
-It is also a requirement for trainees to take the Japanese Language Proficiency Test in December 2018.
+It is also a requirement for the trainees to make their presentation in Japanese (sign) language.

-- (5) The trainee will learn about the current situation of rehabilitation and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.
+- (5) The trainee will learn about the current situation of accessibility and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.

-- (6) There will be opportunities to attend conferences and seminars on disability and/or the rehabilitation of persons with disabilities.
+- (6) There will be opportunities to attend conferences and seminars on disability.

-- (7) The trainee will spend the New Year holidays with a Japanese family.
+- (7) The trainee will spend the New Year holidays with Japanese family.

 - (8) The trainee will meet with disabled leaders and activists from different countries to get the latest information on international cooperation in relevant fields.